Wasp Sting Treatment And First Aid: Simple Steps

 Don’t!
 It is far better not to kill wasps because you will only attract more of them.
 On death, wasps release pheromones that act as a warning of threat to other wasps, hence you will risk provoking further attack.
 If you need to get rid of wasps or remove a nest, see the link below.

-5. Invest in a Waspinator (pictured left).
+5. Invest in a Waspinator (pictured left), or see if you can make one.
 By far, this is in my view, the best wasp repellent, as it prevents yellow jacket wasps building a nest in an inconvenient location, and can deter them from attempting to dine with you outside on a summer’s day.

 Waspinators look like paper wasp nests.
 They work, because being very territorial, wasps naturally avoid sites where other nests are present.
 They can be hung in the barbecue area (away from naked flames) the loft, from the garden shed, or other areas, and will last for years if not damaged.
 They can also be taken on picnics and camping trips, and hung from parasols.
 They are excellent value for money, and avoid the need for unnecessary inconvenience, expensive wasp nest removal services, and polluting pesticides that you don’t want near your children or pets.
 However, if you want to get rid of a wasps nest, see my link below about wasp nest removal.